 According to CFR 38, Part 3, §3.306 Aggravation of Preservice Disability, “A preexisting injury or disease will be considered to have been aggravated by active military, naval, or air service, where there is an increase in disability during such service, unless there is a specific finding that the increase in disability is due to the natural progress of the disease.”

-VA Rating for Plantar Fasciitis from 0% to 50%
+NEW VA Rating for Plantar Fasciitis Criteria in 2021 from 0% to 30%

 Pursuant to Diagnostic Code 5296, VA disability ratings for Plantar Fasciitis (unilateral and bilateral) are as follows: